latest nhpb_banner 1__compressed2

 • Utility disconnection laws can also help Pierce County families that are struggling with light, electric, heating, or gas bills.
 There are a few state rules and regulations out there, regardless of income.
 Find how to prevent utility shut offs for children.

 Federal Way Community Caregiving Network is a non-profit organization that supports residents of the school district only.
 They may have move in assistance (such as security deposits), rent, free or discounted bus tickets, and maybe an occasional motel voucher.
-In some cases a forgivable loan will be issued for these types of expenses, such as utilities or rent.
+In some cases a forgivable loan will be issued for these types of expenses, such as a past due utility bill or rent.
 The main office is at 33645 20th Ave S, Federal Way, WA 98003.
-Phone: (253) 941-7939
+Phone: (253) 661-0505.

-Families Unlimited Network – Can help pay rent if faced with eviction, or emergency funds for utilities for low-income renters or homeowners.
+Families Unlimited Network – Can help pay rent if faced with eviction.
+The charity also has emergency funds for utilities for low-income renters or homeowners.
+Any money provided to pay bills is limited.
 Address 2610 Sunset Dr W, University Place, WA, 98466.
 Call (253) 460 – 3134

 Helping Hand House – If you have a child in the home, and a utility disconnection notice, this not for profit has funds for Tacoma residents.
 Aid is focused on families with children.
+There are also free baby diapers, formula, and grocery programs for the low-income.
 Office is at 4321 2nd St SW, Puyallup, WA 98373, Call (253) 848 - 6096

 LASA – Churches and volunteers formed this group.
 They will need to review your financial situation, and may be able to pledge money towards utility, bus vouchers, rent, medications and/or anything else that may prevent homelessness in Pierce County.
 Location 956 Gravelly Lake Dr SW, Lakewood, WA 98499.
 Telephone: (253) 581-8689.
 More on LASA programs.